Investment apps have revolutionised how we interact with the stock market.

 Raiz's portfolio options

-Raiz has 7 prebuilt portfolios to pick from as well as an option to build your own custom portfolios (which I personally do).
+Raiz has 7 prebuilt portfolios to pick from as well as an option to build your own custom portfolios (which is what I personally do).

 - AAA – Cash ETF